Vincent-Millane/cname-cloaking/README.md

 ## About this data

-The data in this list is public and accessible to anyone who can use a DNS query tool such as nslookup, dig or drill, etc. and their graphic counterparts.
+The data in this list is public and accessible to anyone who can use a DNS query tool such as nslookup, dig, drill or whois, etc. and their graphic counterparts.

  Some web pages will go from 10 mb to 1 mb! (https://www.laquadrature.net/2020/10/05/le-deguisement-des-trackers-par-cname/)